Rock-a-Doodle: Music

 The soundtrack for Rock-a-Doodle was composed by Robert Folk and performed by the Irish Film Orchestra, with songs written and produced by T.J.
 Kuenster, one of the songwriters for All Dogs Go to Heaven.
-Background vocals on "We Hate the Sun", "Tweedle Te Dee", and "The Owls' Picnic" were all sung by a triple-tracked Kuenster himself.
+Background vocals on "We Hate the Sun", "Tweedle Le Dee", and "The Owls' Picnic" were all sung by a triple-tracked Kuenster himself.
 The tracks "Sun Do Shine", "Come Back to You", "Rock-a-Doodle", "Treasure Hunting Fever", "Sink or Swim", "Kiss 'n Coo", and "Tyin' Your Shoes" contained background vocals by The Jordanaires.

 The soundtrack is the forty-ninth album by American singer/guitarist Glen Campbell, released in 1992.
 Campbell voiced the main character.
 The soundtrack was recorded at The Music Mill, Nashville; Ropewalk Studios, Dublin, Ireland; and Devonshire Audio, Los Angeles.
 It was produced by T.J.
 Kuenster, Robert Folk, and Nicky Moss.
 The album was released on the Liberty Records label.